 A-1 PRINCIPLE

 The term ‘total gossypol’ designates ‘free gossypol’, ‘bound gossypol’ and closely related pigments which after hydrolysis and reaction with an organic amine (p-anisidine or aniline) give a product identical spectrophotometrically with that obtained from pure gossypol and the same reagent.
-In this method, total gossypol is completely removed from lecithin in a 30 minute extraction during which gossypol is complexed with neutralized 3-amino-l-propanol in dimethyl formamide.
+In this method, total gossypol is completely removed from lecithin in a 30 min extraction during which gossypol is complexed with neutralized 3-amino-l-propanol in dimethyl formamide.
 The difference in absorption of aliquot portions of the extract before and after reaction with aniline serves as a measure of the total gossypol content, and allows proper correction for the background absorption of the extracts.

 A-2 APPARATUS

-A-2.1 Photoelectric Colorimeter - With a filter having a maximum transmittance in the vicinity of 440 nm or a spectrophotometer isolating a band at 440 nm.
+A-2.1 Photoelectric Colorimeter — with a filter having a maximum transmittance in the vicinity of 440 nm or a spectrophotometer isolating a band at 440 nm.

-A-2.2 Pipette, Volumetric ̶ 1, 2, 4, 6, 8 and 10 ml.
+A-2.2 Pipette, Volumetric — 1 ml, 2 ml, 4 ml, 6 ml, 8 ml and 10 ml

-A-2.3 Flasks, Volumetric – 25, 50, and 100 ml.
+A-2.3 Flasks, Volumetric — 25 ml, 50 ml and 100 ml

 A-2.4 Insulated Water Bath

-Thermostatically controlled to ± l °C and capable of keeping the water at a gentle boil.
+Thermostatically controlled to ± 1 °C and capable of keeping the water at a gentle boil.
 The water-bath should be equipped with clamps to securely hold the volumetric flasks immersed in water.

 A-3 REAGENTS